 Affinity purified Lotus tetragonolobus lectin (LTL) is isolated from lotus seeds and is composed of 240 amino acid residues.
 LTL is a glycoprotein consists of four subunits.
-This lectin has different isoelectric points of pH 7.3, 7.6, 7.9, 8.2 and a carbohydrate specificity toward α-fucose, it is most inhibited by L-fucose.
+This lectin has different isoelectric points of pH 7.3, 7.6, 7.9, 8.2 and a carbohydrate specificity toward Î±-fucose, it is most inhibited by L-fucose.
 LTL is a fucose-binding anti-H(O) lectin.
 Transitional cell carcinoma of the human urinary bladder tends to metastasize when it strongly expresses binding sites for LTL.
 Biotin is a small molecule involved in a wide range of metabolic processes.
 This ligand forms a complex with Avidin and Streptavidin, resulting in the strongest non-covalent protein-ligand interaction known.
 Biotinylated Lotus tetragonolobus Lectin (LTL) has an appropriate amount of biotin bound to provide optimum detection characteristics when using an Avidin-HRP or Streptavidin-HRP conjugate.
 Biotinylated lectins allow for more sensitive detection in ELISA and Western-blotting applications.